Linear Bounds between Contraction Coefficients for $f$-Divergences: Proofs of Linear Bounds between Contraction Coefficients

-\begin{proof} We provide a proof for completeness that is essentially identical to the proof in \cite{SDPIandSobolevInequalities}.
+\begin{proof} We provide the proof in \cite{SDPIandSobolevInequalities} for completeness.
 As in the proof of Lemma \ref{Lemma:KL Divergence Upper Bound}, we may assume without loss of generality that $P_X \in \Simplex_{\X}^{\circ}$ so that none of the ensuing quantities are infinity.
 We then have the following sequence of equalities and inequalities:

-where the first inequality follows from Jensen's inequality since $g:(0,\infty) \rightarrow \R$ is concave, the second inequality is also a consequence of the concavity of $g:(0,\infty) \rightarrow \R$ as shown in \cite[Section 3.1.3]{ConvexOptimization}, and the final equality holds because $g(1) = -f(0)$ (as $f(1) = 0$) and:
+where the second equality uses the convention $0\,g(0) = 0$, the first inequality follows from Jensen's inequality since $g:(0,\infty) \rightarrow \R$ is concave, the second inequality is also a consequence of the concavity of $g:(0,\infty) \rightarrow \R$ as shown in \cite[Section 3.1.3]{ConvexOptimization}, and the final equality holds because $g(1) = -f(0)$ (as $f(1) = 0$) and:

 This completes the proof. \end{proof}